Dan-Nassirharand/dan.slidev/toolchains/intro.md

 - Linkers generally output an ELF file by default
 - Contain all the same information the linked item, similar to a object file
 - If the linked item was an executable, ELF files can be run directly
-- ELF files can be used to manipulate the image further, create other types of executables
+- ELF files can be used to manipulate the image further and create other types of executables
-- Since ELF files contain all the data of an executable, this is what is debugged instead of other file types
+- Since ELF files contain all the data of an executable, debugging an .elf gives the most information
 - `objdump` can be used to parse ELF files

 <!-- More on other file formats in a second -->